sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Equipment

-You begin the game with 250 credits, which you can spend on your adventurerís starting weapons, armor, and adventuring gear.
+You begin the game with 250 credits, which you can spend on your adventurer√≠s starting weapons, armor, and adventuring gear.
 You can select your own gear or choose one of the following equipment packages.
 Also consult the Suggested Equipment section of your chosen Background.

-* **Smooth Operatorís Kit (cost 228 credits):** Bug (audio only), concealed pistol (40 shots of ammunition), fine clothes, flask of strong liquor, masterwork playing card set, 2 smoke grenades
+* **Smooth Operator√≠s Kit (cost 228 credits):** Bug (audio only), concealed pistol (40 shots of ammunition), fine clothes, flask of strong liquor, masterwork playing card set, 2 smoke grenades
-* **Street Fleecerís Kit (cost 247 credits):** Backpack, blaster (20
+* **Street Fleecer√≠s Kit (cost 247 credits):** Backpack, blaster (20

-charges of ammunition), canvas armor, styx (1 dose), thievesí tools, vibroknife
+charges of ammunition), canvas armor, styx (1 dose), thieves√≠ tools, vibroknife

-* **Void Grifterís Kit (cost 228 credits):** 3 data wafers, personal communicator, jolt pistol (40 charges of ammunition), stun stick, synthweave armor with integrated grappling hook, thievesí tools
+* **Void Grifter√≠s Kit (cost 228 credits):** 3 data wafers, personal communicator, jolt pistol (40 charges of ammunition), stun stick, synthweave armor with integrated grappling hook, thieves√≠ tools

 ###### Dastardly Gambit

 At 1st level, you have an infuriating ability to distract, goad, or otherwise throw your opponents off their game at just the right moment.
 This takes the form of a Dastardly Gambit die, a d6.
-When a creature that can hear or see you or a device you are piloting makes an ability check, attack roll, or saving throw, you can use your reaction to expend a use of Dastardly Gambit, rolling a Dastardly Gambit die and subtracting the number rolled from the creatureís roll.
+When a creature that can hear or see you or a device you are piloting makes an ability check, attack roll, or saving throw, you can use your reaction to expend a use of Dastardly Gambit, rolling a Dastardly Gambit die and subtracting the number rolled from the creature√≠s roll.

 You can choose to use this feature after the creature makes its roll.
 You have a number of Dastardly Gambit dice equal to your Charisma modifier (minimum one).
 You regain any expended Dastardly Gambit dice when you finish a long rest.